 In most cases, Broadview Homes does not warrant landscaping provided by the builder because it is too susceptible to damage and neglect.

 Lot grades are determined by the landscape engineer for your community and should not be altered.
 Each lot grade is designed specific to its location in a community and altering it could cause surface drainage issues and water damage to yours, or neighboring homes.

-For more information, see Completing the Exterior Work located on page 5 of the manual.
+For more information, see the Completing the Exterior Work section of this manual.

-Please refer to page 50 and 51 of the manual.
+Please refer to the Sump Pump and Sump Pump Pit section of this manual.

 Water Boxes or Curb Stops